Queen's Road East: McGregor Street

 McGregor Street (麥加力歌街) is a short street that runs north from Queen's Road East, then turns east to join Tai Yuen Street.

-McGregor Street is named for the warehouses owned by the hong McGregor & Co., which built the first timber pier in Hong Kong, in place of earlier banboo piers.
+McGregor Street is named for the warehouses owned by the hong McGregor & Co., which built the first timber pier in Hong Kong, in place of earlier bamboo piers.

 Tai Yuen Street

 Tai Yuen Street (太原街) runs north from Queen's Road East to Johnston Road.

 It is joined from the west by McGregor Street, then further north it crosses Cross Street.

 Tai Yuen Street is also known as "Toy Street", after the toy shops of the street.

 The Open Market in Tai Yuen Street and Cross Street is part of the Wan Chai Heritage Trail.

 Hotel Indigo

 The Hotel Indigo (No. 246) is a boutique hotel, part of the InterContinental Hotel Group.

 It has 138 rooms.
 There is a restaurant on the second floor and a Skybar on the 29th floor, beside a glass-bottomed swimming pool.